 Twice now has Wright introduced me to a genre I’m unfamiliar with, and twice now has she won me over!
 Remember to Love Me is so different to my first read by her – The Manningtree Account – but I think ‘enchanting’ describes this one pretty well!

 There’s a strong theme of family in this story, and it was one of my personal highlights.
 Not gonna lie, I’m a little jealous!
 The family in this – across both time periods – is incredibly close and the love remains strong throughout, even when tragedy hits again and again.
 It will make you ache for your own siblings and grandparents in a way I’ve experienced with no other book.

 Loss is another strong theme, and informs especially Annabelle’s story.
-Over the course of this book April comes to terms with her grandmother’s mortality, while Annabelle’s chapters cover more difficult variations.
+April comes to terms with her grandmother’s mortality, while Annabelle’s chapters cover more difficult variations.
 I don’t want to say to much, but this family has suffered a lot, and once again it was heart-warming to see how it brought them closer together and how they coped despite the pain.

 “People never really leave us, Darling.
 Your Nan is going to go, she is ill and well… she is old, and there is nothing we can do to change it, but she will always be with you.
 When you need her, she will be there, just as she is now.”

 The plot develops at its own pace without taking too long.
 New developments happen just as we got used to the last ones.
 Because the plot doesn’t rush but develops as it needs to it’s a relaxed read.

 My favourite part in the entire book was a conversation between Annabelle and her aunt, Anna, near the middle.
 It was incredibly touching and for me it was the best-written part.